Vicphysics

 Program:

-There is a 45 min talk, starting about 8:20am followed by questions.
+In conversations at the tables, students can ask questions about the guests’ careers, what studying at uni is like, etc. There is also a 44 min talk, followed by questions.
 After this there are two activities on Careers in STEM i) Quiz and Job Roles Analysis and ii) Case Studies analysis.
 A Q&A with a panel of guests rounds out the event.

 Sponsors and Supporters

-The Girls in Physics Breakfasts are organised by the Vicphysics Teachers’ Network and supported by funding from the Laby Foundation and the Victorian Branch of the Australian Institute of Physics.
-The program is also supported by the Royal Society of Victoria.
+The Girls in Physics Breakfasts are organised by the Vicphysics Teachers’ Network and supported by funding from the Invergowrie Foundation.